 Select the Media List file by browsing your computer file system.
 Before importing you have the following options.

-Match and import media specified by the selected Media File to the keys Feature list.
+Match and import media specified by the selected Media File to the keys Feature or Couplet list, depending on the project key type.

 Import Entities media